ipsilon/eof/spec/eof.md

                 - caller’s nonce is updated and gas for initcode execution is consumed
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`
-    - pops one value from the stack: `aux_data_offset` referring to memory section that will be appended to deployed container's data
+    - pops two values from the stack: `aux_data_offset`, `aux_data_size` referring to memory section that will be appended to deployed container's data
     - cost 0 gas + possible memory expansion for aux data
-    - ends initcode frame execution and returns control to CREATE3/4 caller frame where `deploy_container_index` and `aux_data_offset` are used to construct deployed contract (see above)
+    - ends initcode frame execution and returns control to CREATE3/4 caller frame where `deploy_container_index` and `aux_data` are used to construct deployed contract (see above)
+    - instruction exceptionally aborts if after the appending, data section size would overflow the maximum data section size or underflow (i.e. be less than data section size declared in the header)
     - instruction exceptionally aborts if invoked not in "initcode-mode"
 - `DATALOAD (0xe8)` instruction
     - deduct 3 gas